Bulldozer justice

-History
+Background

-Bulldozer Justice began with the evoking of the machine by UP Chief Minister, Yogi Adityanath of the BJP.
+Bulldozer Justice began with the evoking of the machine by UP Chief Minister Yogi Adityanath of the BJP.
 While bulldozers are routinely used across India to remove illegal constructions, the bulldozer has been portrayed as a symbol of law enforcement in addressing property-related crimes, communal violence rioters and alleged criminal activity.
 Demolition of structures has been increasingly reported in states with BJP leadership as a measure against illegal constructions.
 Following its usage in political messaging in Uttar Pradesh, the bulldozer was used in Madhya Pradesh to convey political messages aimed at showing a strong stance against criminals.

-Its by Adityanath started following the commencement of his first term in office in March 2017.
-By 2020, property belonging to numerous criminals such as Vikas Dubey (2024), as well as politician-strongmen and gangsters Atique Ahmed and Mukhtar Ansari had been demolished using bulldozers.
+Its rhetorical usage by Adityanath started following the commencement of his first term in office in March 2017.
+By 2020, property belonging to numerous criminals such as Vikas Dubey, as well as politician-strongmen and gangsters Mukhtar Ansari and Atique Ahmed had been demolished using bulldozers.
 The action against Dubey started after he and his associates killed eight policemen in July 2020 during an attempted arrest.
 The UP government committed to free up 67000 acre (Note: Uttar Pradesh is 243,286 square km) of government land and other illegally occupied land by land mafia, issuing certain directives related to the use of bulldozers and also warning of their misuse.
 Adityanath began his second term as chief minister in March 2022.

 Similarly, the Chief Minister of Madhya Pradesh, another state with a BJP-based CM, began usage of the bulldozer in March 2022 against properties of the mafia, accused rapists and rioters.
 By late April 2022, bulldozers had also been used on the property of rioters in Delhi and Gujarat, with politics and legal issues ensuing, including over anti-encroachment drives in a BJP-held municipality in Rajasthan, an otherwise Congress-ruled state.
 In Uttarakhand, rioters during Hanuman Jayanti processions were threatened with bulldozers parked in the vicinity of property owned by the accused.